sbslee/pypgx/docs/cli.rst

    Compute summary statistics for control gene from BAM files.

+   Note that for the arguments gene and --bed, the 'chr' prefix in contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the input BAM's contig names.

    Positional arguments:
      gene                Control gene (recommended choices: 'EGFR', 'RYR1', 'VDR').
 Alternatively, you can provide a custom region